Skip to content

 The anthropics/skills repo on GitHub is the canonical implementation reference and the place to look when you want to learn the patterns by example.
 It ships the skill-creator skill — yes, a meta‑skill that teaches Claude how to write SKILL.md files — plus dozens of production‑grade examples covering code review, design audits, frontend design, prompt authoring, and more.

 The structure of a real SKILL.md is small and prescriptive.
-YAML frontmatter at the top with two required fields (name, description) and a few optional ones (version, tools, model).
-Then markdown body with the actual instructions, optionally grouped under ## When to use, ## Steps, ## Examples, ## Gotchas.
+YAML frontmatter at the top — all fields are optional, but description is the one that really matters (Claude Code defaults name to the folder name when it’s omitted).
+Optional fields in Claude Code include allowed-tools, model, and argument-hint / disable-model-invocation / user-invocable.
+Then a markdown body with the actual instructions, optionally grouped under ## When to use, ## Steps, ## Examples, ## Gotchas.
 Optional sibling files (scripts, templates, JSON reference data) are referenced from the markdown via relative paths and loaded lazily — only when the body of the skill tells the agent to read them.

 The description field is the single most important line in the entire skill, because it’s the only thing the model sees at startup.
 At session boot, the agent pre‑loads just the name and description of every installed skill — nothing else.
 It reads the SKILL.md body only when the description matches a user request, and reads any referenced sub‑files only when the body tells it to.
 This is called progressive disclosure and it’s the reason a setup with 50 skills doesn’t blow your context window: at boot you pay maybe 2 KB of metadata, not 200 KB of full skill content.